Node.js Async Iterators: for await...of, Streams, and Backpressure

 }

-Two arrays. values holds items pushed by the producer that haven't been consumed yet. waiters holds resolve functions from promises created by pull() when no data was available.
-When the producer calls push(value), it first checks if there's a waiting consumer.
-If so, it resolves the consumer's promise directly.
-If not, it queues the value.
-When the consumer calls next() (via pull()), it checks if there's a queued value.
-If so, it returns immediately.
-If not, it creates a promise and parks the resolve function in waiters.
+}The implementation keeps two arrays. values holds items pushed by the producer that have not been consumed yet. waiters holds callbacks from promises created by next() when no data was available.
+DONE is a private sentinel, so null and undefined can still be valid queue values.
+When the producer calls push(value), it first checks for a waiting consumer.
+If one exists, it resolves that consumer's promise directly.
+Otherwise, it queues the value.
+When the consumer calls next(), it checks for a queued value, then for the ended state, and finally parks a callback in waiters. end() marks the producer side closed while letting already queued values drain.

-This is the producer-consumer coordination pattern at its core.
-The two arrays act as a rendezvous point.
+The two arrays hold unmatched producer and consumer operations.
 When producer and consumer are matched in time, data flows directly.
-When they're mismatched, the faster side queues its work until the slower side catches up.
+When they are mismatched, the faster side queues its work until the slower side catches up.
+The iterator also implements return(), so breaking out of for await...of clears queued values and resolves pending waiters.

-The problem with this simple version: no backpressure.
+This simple version still has no backpressure.
 If the producer calls push() 10,000 times before the consumer starts iterating, the values array holds 10,000 entries in memory.
-For bounded producers (a fixed number of database rows, a finite API response), this might be fine.
-For unbounded producers (a live event stream, a continuous sensor feed), you need a buffering limit and a way to signal the producer to slow down.
+For bounded producers, such as a fixed number of database rows or a finite API response, that may be acceptable.
+For unbounded producers, such as a live event stream or continuous sensor feed, you need a buffering limit and a way to signal the producer to slow down.

-A practical approach: track the buffer size and return a boolean from push() indicating whether the buffer is below a threshold.
-The producer checks the return value and backs off if the buffer is full.
-This mirrors how writable.write() returns false when the internal buffer exceeds highWaterMark (covered in Chapter 3).
-The pattern repeats across Node.js APIs.
+A practical approach is to track the buffer size and return a boolean from push() indicating whether the buffer is below a threshold.
+The producer checks the return value and backs off if the buffer is full. writable.write() uses the same flow-control signal shape: it returns false when the internal buffer exceeds highWaterMark (covered in Chapter 3).

 When to Use Generators vs Manual Implementation

-Async generators are the right choice 90% of the time.
-They handle cleanup through try/finally.
-They're readable.
-The protocol compliance is automatic -- you just yield values and the generator object handles next(), return(), and throw() for you.
+Use async generators first when one function owns both resource acquisition and value production.
+They handle cleanup through try/finally, and the protocol compliance is automatic: you yield values, and the generator object handles next(), return(), and throw() for you.

 The queue-based pattern above is the most common case for manual implementation.
-The producer and consumer are decoupled -- they might be in different parts of the codebase, different modules, different timing contexts.
-An async generator assumes the producer and consumer are the same function (the generator body both creates and yields values).
+The producer and consumer are decoupled; they may live in different modules or run in different timing contexts.
+An async generator assumes the producer and consumer meet inside the generator body, where values are both created and yielded.
 A queue explicitly separates them.
-The producer calls push().
-The consumer iterates with for await...of.
-They don't need to know about each other.
+The producer calls push(), the consumer iterates with for await...of, and neither side needs to know how the other is scheduled.

 Patterns and Practical Considerations